muhdmirzamz/muhdmirzamz.github.io/README.md

 ## My Website

+### 23 June 2020
+- Removed Medium link
+- Edited intro to include youtube and instagram

 ### 30 January 2020
 - Added Linkedin link
-- Made a new class in css to clasify icons which need editing
+- Made a new class in css to classify icons which need editing

 ### 28 January 2020
 - Re-added svg-icon class so dev.to link will have same effect as the rest of the links